lsst-sqre/sqr-013/index.rst

 From a user's perspective, DocHub is a way to browse software and documentation projects, and see what versions are published on LSST the Docs.

 CodeMeta_ JSON-LD_ is best suited for describing single versions of a project in individual JSON-LD_ metadata objects.
-But software or documentation artifact (especially one backed by GitHub) is not a single version:
+But a software or documentation artifact (especially one backed by GitHub) is not a single version:

 - There are multiple versions of the software and documentation (and its corresponding metadata) and individual branches and tags
 - Multiple editions on LSST the Docs, corresponding to GitHub branches and tags.